Celiac Disease Foundation-Jocelyn Silvester Rising Villus Student Research Award

-The Jocelyn A. Silvester Student and Resident Celiac Disease Research Award was created to promote interest in celiac disease research in promising medical and graduate students and residents by funding a mentored 10-week experience at sites throughout the US and Canada.
+The Jocelyn A. Silvester Rising Villus Student Research Award was created to promote interest in celiac disease research in promising medical students, graduate students, and medical residents by funding a mentored 10-week experience at sites throughout the US, Mexico and Canada.
 This mentorship is a critical part of establishing the next generation of celiac disease researchers.

 The research award is a tribute to Dr. Jocelyn Silvester, the inaugural winner of the Celiac Disease Foundation’s Young Investigator Prize which recognizes the exceptional achievements of an investigator in the early part of their career in celiac disease research.

 - Applicants (MD, PhD, or MD/PhD) in good standing at an accredited medical or graduate school in the US or Canada, and residents in good standing with a US or Canadian accredited residency program.

 - The applicant must have a commitment from a mentor for a 10-week research experience.

 - Applicants may not hold similar awards from other organizations (e.g., National Institutes of Health).

 - This award is not intended to provide salary support for individuals employed as laboratory technicians.

 - Past recipients may reapply in subsequent years provided the required scientific progress report and any follow-up surveys were submitted following the previously funded project and other eligibility requirements are still met.